Apparel Decoration Guide.

-Screen Printing: This is the most commonly used print technique for T-Shirts and it is both efficient and cost effective (esp. for larger orders.)
+This is the most commonly used print technique for T-Shirts and it is both efficient and cost-effective (esp. for larger orders.)
 The versatility of this decoration method allows it to be used across a whole range of branded merchandise.
 The choice of ink (water-based/plastisol etc) will determine the final look/feel of your design.

 Good to know: This decoration method is best for logos with 4 colours or less (because complex designs with lots of different colours require a different stencil for each colour).
 Due to the set up process it is not usually suitable for small orders.

-Heat Transfer Printing: This print technique is perfect if you are looking for a cost-effective option with unlimited colours available.
+This print technique is perfect if you are looking for a cost-effective option with unlimited colours available.
 The minimal set up costs/equipment also make it suitable for smaller or individually personalised orders.
-It is environmentally-friendly and allows for finer details and smaller text than embroidery.
+It is environmentally friendly and allows for finer details and smaller text than embroidery.

 Good to know: Certain synthetic materials are not suitable for heat transfer and you are unable to use an iron on the printed area of the garment.

-Dye Sublimation Printing: A popular method of printing which produces a high-quality end result.
-Perfect for use on nylon/polyester apparel branding it with beautiful and long lasting colour.
+A popular method of printing that produces a high-quality end result.
+Perfect for use on nylon/polyester apparel branding it with beautiful and long-lasting colour.

 How does it work?
 This method of printing transfers a design from sublimation paper into a piece of fabric or material using a combination of pressure and heat.

 Good to know: 100% cotton and other natural materials are not suitable for this type of decoration as they lack the pores required for the ink to be absorbed into.
 There is no white ink for sublimation so white cannot be printed onto coloured apparel.